-As the Dean of the School of Engineering and Applied Sciences, Liesl Folks, PhD, MBA, oversees the school’s eight departments, including tenure-track faculty, staff, and approximately 6,000 students.
+As the Dean of the School of Engineering and Applied Sciences, Liesl Folks, PhD, MBA, oversees the school’s nine departments, including faculty, staff and over 7,000 students.

 "Over the past few years, we have changed in innumerable ways, small and large, always striving to improve the quality of education our students receive and the impacts of our research.
 These actions make us stronger, but not complacent; the more we achieve the more we see to be done to rise to the challenge of training the next generation of great engineers while delivering world-changing advances in science and technology."